asheemsiwach08/homi_apis/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Support

+For support and questions:
+- Create an issue in the repository
+- Contact the development team
+- Check the troubleshooting section above